Lawn Mower Starts Then Dies

 Your mower may not have a choke, it may instead have a priming bulb.

 It has the same end result as the choke plate - gives the engine extra gas for cold engine starts.

 The jet feeds a measured amount of gas to the engine.

-If the port holes block, they restrict gas flow which causes a mower to stall, lack power or just not start.
+If the emulsion tube holes block, they restrict gas flow which causes a mower to stall, lack power or just not start.

 Dirt in the bowl is common and cleaning it will often have you back mowing.